samyung0/partialty.com-qwik/docs/Content Editor.md

 nah this component library is unmaintainable but I will briefly talk about how it works

-Firstly, slate creates the editor that stores all the state:
+Firstly, we create the editor that stores all the state:

 ```ts
 const [editor] = useState(() =>